P l a n e G e o m e t r y

 An angle is formed when two straight lines meet.
 The point --

-the place -- where they meet is called the vertex.
+the place -- where they meet is called the vertex of the angle.
 We name an angle with three letters -- "angle ABC" -- and we place the vertex in the center.
 When there is no doubt as to which point is the vertex, we may say "the angle at B," or simply "angle B."

 If we say, then, that these two triangles are equal --